ashcaz/learning-journal/JS-notes.md

 **Variables**

 - Variables are used by scripts to temporarily store information
-- Before you can use a variable you need to annouce that you want to use it
+- Before you can use a variable you need to announce that you want to use it

     var quantity;